jankampherbeek/EnigmaSuite/MyDocu/Enigma Astrology Research - Roadmap.md

 ### Release 0.4 - beta

 Support for English and Dutch.
-Adding a database, multiple configurations, including both standard and user definable configurations.
+Adding multiple configurations, including both standard and user definable configurations.
+Adding functionality for parans.
+Adding tags to charts in database.

 **General**: